-The absence of the imposition of South Atlantic permit requirements would be expected to avoid substantial permit-cost effects and associated loss of social and economic benefits.
-The South Atlantic two-for-one permit requirement, coupled with the high cost of these permits (on August 4, 2009, a single permit was advertised for sale on an internet billboard (http://marinersguide.com/dockswap/southatlantic/messages/6287.html) for \$13,000, while previous prices have been estimated to range from \$9,000-\$21,000 each (SAFMC 2008b)), and the low amount of recorded landings of snapper grouper species in the northern areas, suggests that it is unlikely any commercial fisherman could justify acquiring the necessary permits if the permit requirements were imposed on fishermen in the northern areas.
-As a result, all northern commercial fishermen who traditionally have harvested these species would experience declines in revenues, declines in associated social benefits, and associated businesses and communities would be expected to experience similar reductions in social and economic benefits.
-As stated, however, the current alternatives would not impose these permit requirements.
+Imposition of South Atlantic permit requirements would be expected to impose substantial permit-cost effects and associated loss of social and economic benefits on fishermen in the northern states who wish to continue to harvest the snapper grouper species covered by this action.
+The South Atlantic two-for-one permit requirement, coupled with the high cost of these permits (on August 4, 2009, a single permit was advertised for sale on an internet billboard (://marinersguide.com/dockswap/southatlantic/messages/6287.) for \$13,000, while previous prices have been estimated to range from \$9,000-\$21,000 each (SAFMC 2008b)), and the low amount of recorded landings of snapper grouper species in the northern areas, suggests that it is unlikely any commercial fisherman could justify acquiring the necessary permits.
+As a result, all northern commercial fishermen who traditionally have harvested these species would be expected to experience declines in revenues, declines in associated social benefits, and associated businesses and communities would be expected to experience similar reductions in social and economic benefits.

 Beyond specification of the portion of the ACL/ACT that would be allocated to the respective northern areas, the absence of harvest management by the South Atlantic Council could result in ineffective harvest management in the northern areas.
 If harvests are ineffectively controlled in these northern areas, the overall health of these respective species could be harmed, resulting in more restrictive management of these species throughout their range, with associated reductions in social and economic benefits.
-Even an allocation of zero pounds - the only option prescribed by the current alternatives - would have no effect on controlling harvests.
-As a result, both Alternative 2 and Alternative 3 (Preferred) could result in benefit transfer from fishermen in the South Atlantic to fishermen in the northern states.
-While this condition currently exists under the status quo and would continue under Alternative 1 (No Action), neither Alternative 2 nor Alternative 3 (Preferred) are sufficient to address this possibility.
+Even an allocation of zero pounds would have no direct effect on controlling harvests, which would only be controlled by action by the Mid-Atlantic and New England Councils, as appropriate.
+As a result, both Alternative 2 and Alternative 3 (Preferred) could result in benefit transfer from South Atlantic fishermen to fishermen in the northern states.
+While this condition also currently exists under the status quo and would continue under Alternative 1 (No Action), neither Alternative 2 nor Alternative 3 (Preferred) are sufficient to address this possibility.

-In general, the associated increase or decrease in benefits would be expected to vary with the magnitude of the extension of jurisdiction, with Alternative 3 (Preferred) extending jurisdiction to a larger area than Alternative 2; the larger the area, the greater the potential resource protection and long-term social and economic benefits.
+In general, any associated increase or decrease in benefits would be expected to vary with the magnitude of the extension of jurisdiction, with Alternative 3 (Preferred) extending jurisdiction to a larger area than Alternative 2; the larger the area, the greater the potential resource protection and long-term social and economic benefits.
 However, the larger the area, the greater the amount of allocation of the ACL/ACT that could be reserved for that area, thereby reducing the harvests and benefits to fishermen and associated communities in the South Atlantic.
 The vast majority of effort and harvests for the snapper grouper species included in this action occurs in Mid-Atlantic waters, so the majority of effects, either positive or negative, would be expected to accrue to extension of jurisdiction to the Mid-Atlantic (Alternative 2), with only marginal additional effects accruing to extension through New England (Alternative 3 (Preferred)).

 The Alternative 1 (No Action) would not change the current FMU boundaries, and the expansion of a fishery for snapper grouper northward would not be addressed.
 Under this alternative, concern about the potential of large catches of blueline tilefish and groupers north of the current FMU area would persist, and catch limits imposed by the VMRC would remain the only management strategies for tilefish and grouper off the coast of Virginia.
-Alternative 2 would incur some administrative impacts for the northeast NMFS regional office and state offices in the northern areas if they choose to issue permits and implement additional regulations.